All Episodes

 Hi.

-I just walked there when that happened.
+That is not walked in when that happened.

-Uh was not a parody.
+It was not a parody.

 It was for real, huh?

-It is better to say prayer for America.
+I was going to say prayer for America.

-Uh I hope she's not representative of a citizen of Iowa.
+I hope she's not representative of a citizen of Iowa.

-Well, see, this a lot of people are concerned here that we've already lost.
+Well, see, this, a lot of people are concerned here that we've already lost.

 Remember the Mississippi River floods when Clinton was president?